nuxeo/FunkLoad/README.txt

 ~~~~~~~~
 ::

-  listHref()
+  listHref(pattern=None)

-Return a list of all <a /> href value of the last accessed page.
+Return a list of href anchor url present in the last html response,
+filtering href using the ``pattern`` regex if present.

 getBody